klmnden/azure-docs.tr-tr/articles/storage/blobs/storage-xamarin-blob-storage.md

             public override void DidReceiveMemoryWarning ()
             {
                 base.DidReceiveMemoryWarning ();
-                // Release any cached data, images, etc that aren't in use.
+                // Release any cached data, images, etc. that aren't in use.
             }
         }
     }